FairfieldAfterDark/metro-publisher-import/README.md

   cp default.settings.php settings.php
   ```

-4. Open `settings.php` in a text editor, and add your Metro Publisher api key and secret.
+4. Open `settings.php` in a text editor, and update your Metro Publisher api key and secret, and Geonames username.

+---

 ### Importing Listings